North Dakota

 State Summary

-North Dakota does not require post-election audits.
-It instead requires “Post-Election Logic and Accuracy Testing” following the election, prior to the meeting of the county canvassing board.
-Random testing of the voting system programming is conducted for one precinct in each county in the state.
+In 2024, North Dakota enacted SB 2175, the state’s first post-election tabulation audit law.
+Previously, North Dakota required a “Post-Election Logic and Accuracy Testing” following each election, consisting of the random testing of voting system programming for one precinct in each county in the state.
 See N.D.
 Cent.
-Code 16.1-06-15
+Code § 16.1-06-15

 Voting Systems Used